 If you are looking for a reason why you should adopt a dog, I have 17 of them listed here.
 But honestly, I think there are hundreds of reasons adopting a rescue dog is the right thing to do.
 And there are probably a hundred more reasons NOT to adopt a dog.
-So make sure you adopt for the right reasons, read 7 Important Questions to Ask Before Adopting a Dog.
+So make sure you adopt for the right reasons, read 18 Things to Know Before Adopting a Dog.

 The number one reason to adopt a dog is that you will be saving his life.
 Many shelters are overflowing with dogs and cats, they sometimes have to turn away animals simply because they do not have enough room.
 So when you adopt your dog, another one can take his place.

 Check out these pet adoption statistics from the ASPCA.